 - Seek abundant natural light and have exquisite lighting, especially chandeliers

-These Hamptons dining room ideas will help you create a casual-luxe Hamptons style dining room which is both refined and relaxed.
-Here, I’ve gathered 40 of the most beautiful modern Hamptons style dining rooms to inspire you – so let’s dive in!
+Below, our Hamptons dining room ideas will help you create a casual-luxe Hamptons style dining room which is both refined and relaxed.
+Here, my tips for achieving the beautiful modern Hamptons style for your dining room.

 1. Make it feel alfresco

-One of the characteristics of Hamptons styling is to create the sense of bringing nature in and blurring the lines between indoor and outdoor alfresco living.
-This dining room shows how it’s done—it could easily be mistaken for a patio area thanks to the infusion of natural light, white and neutral colour palette and abundant use of organic materials.
+One of the characteristics of Hamptons styling is to create the sense of bringing nature in.
+It’s about blurring the lines between indoor and outdoor al fresco living.
+Dining rooms often mimic patios, with generous infusions of natural light, white and neutral colour palettes.
+There’s an abundant use of organic materials, too.

 2. Add an elaborate chandelier

-Extravagant, dramatic chandeliers are par for the course with Hamptons styling so look for multi-tiered, oversized statement lights like this one.
-Aside from having generous light fixtures, a Hamptons dining room should also be as sunny and bright as possible, so keep walls white, leave window treatments sheer, and if it’s an option, add skylights.
+Extravagant, dramatic chandeliers are par for the course with Hamptons styling.
+So look for multi-tiered, oversized statement lights, especially crystal chandeliers.
+Aside from having generous light fixtures, a Hamptons dining room should also be as sunny and bright as possible.
+Keep walls white, leave window treatments sheer, and if it’s an option, add skylights.

 White painted furniture is a must for your Hamptons dining room.
 Even if you don’t have a white dining table, consider white chairs as these will instantly convey summery freshness.
 Even better—white timber chairs with woven rattan seats, to really get the Hamptons vibe.